ferrannadeu/IgCaller/README.md

 ### Releases

 * Current master branch (v1.1):
-  * Added the annotation whether the non-IG breakpoint of the IG rearrangements identified map within interspersed repeats and low complexity DNA sequences according to the [RepeatMasker UCSC track](https://genome.ucsc.edu/cgi-bin/hgTrackUi?g=rmsk). repName, repClass and	repFamily are annotated.
+  * Added the annotation whether the non-IG breakpoint of the IG rearrangements identified map within interspersed repeats and low complexity sequences according to the [RepeatMasker UCSC track](https://genome.ucsc.edu/cgi-bin/hgTrackUi?g=rmsk). repName, repClass and	repFamily are annotated.
 Note that most false positive translocations initially called by IgCaller map within simple repeats.
-This flag should allow to easily clean up the list of oncogenic IG translocations reported without spending too much time doing manual validation.
+This flag should allow to clean up the list of oncogenic IG translocations reported without spending too much time doing manual/visual validation.
   * Added the annotation of the gene closest to the non-IG breakpoint of the oncogenic IG rearrangements identified based on RefSeq annotations (maximum upstream and downstream distance considered: 250kb).
   * Minor bug that made IgCaller crash in 1 out of the >1,000 samples tested is now fixed.
   * Added compatibility for BAM files obtained from whole-exome sequencing (see optional argument --sequencing/-seq).
 The functionality of IgCaller is the same for WGS and WES samples with only a small difference in the pre-defined filtering step.